Project-MONAI/tutorials/full_gpu_inference_pipeline/README.md

 ## Environment Setup
 ### Setup Triton environment
-We can set up Triton environment by running a Triton docker container:
+Triton environment can be quickly setup by running a Triton docker container:
 ```bash
 docker run --gpus=1 -it --name='triton_monai' -ipc=host -p18100:8000 -p18101:8001 -p18102:8002 --shm-size=1g -v /yourfolderpath:/triton_monai nvcr.io/nvidia/tritonserver:21.12-py3
 ```
-Please note that when starting the docker container, --ipc=host should be set, so that we can use shared memory to do the data transmission between server and client.
+Please note that when starting the docker container, --ipc=host should be set, so that shared memory can be used to do the data transmission between server and client.
 Also you should allocate a relatively large shared memory using --shm-size option, because starting from 21.04 release, Python backend uses shared memory to connect user's code to Triton.
 ### Setup python execution environment
-Since we will use MONAI transforms in Triton python backend, we should set up the python execution environment in Triton container by following the instructions in Triton python backend repository.
+Since we will use MONAI transforms in Triton python backend, we should set up the python execution environment in Triton container by following the instructions in [Triton python backend repository](https://github.com/triton-inference-server/python_backend#using-custom-python-execution-environments).
 For the installation steps of MONAI, you can refer to [monai install](https://docs.monai.io/en/latest/installation.html "monai install").
-Below are the steps I use to set up the proper environments for the experiments:
+Below are the steps used to setup the proper environments for this experiments:

 Install the software packages below:
 - conda